google/trillian/docs/Personalities.md

    specified by [RFC 6962](https://tools.ietf.org/html/rfc6962), in both syntax and semantics.
-The CTFE personality is configured with private key material for each CT Log instance, and uses this to generate those API data structures that are signed &ndash; the Signed Tree Head (STH) and Signed Certificate Timestamp (SCT).
+The CTFE personality is configured with private key material for each CT Log instance, and uses this to generate those API data structures that are signed – the Signed Tree Head (STH) and Signed Certificate Timestamp (SCT).
  - The CTFE personality does not require storage independent of the core Merkle tree.
 The chain of certificates used to validate the original submission of